vesche/t480/EFI_corrupt.md

 Documenting this after RIP 2 hours of my life.

-On April 17th I updated the Linux kernel on my T480 from `5.0.5` to `5.0.7`.
+On April 17th, 2019 I updated the Linux kernel on my T480 from `5.0.5` to `5.0.7`.
 Upon reboot the system halted before initialization and displayed:
 ```
 Error loading \vmlinuz-linux: Not Found
-Failed to execute Arch Linux (\vmlinuz-linux): Not Foud
+Failed to execute Arch Linux (\vmlinuz-linux): Not Found
 ```

 I suspected that the EFI partition was corrupted.